Alibabade/academic-kickstart/content/post/object_detection.md

 {{< figure library="true" src="SPPNet_spatial_pyramid_pooling_layer.png" title="Fig 4.
 The spatial pyramid pooling layer in [SPPNet](https://arxiv.org/pdf/1406.4729.pdf)." lightbox="true" >}}

 By proposing spatial pyramid pooling layer, SPPNet is able to reuse the feature maps extracted from CNN by passing the image once through because all information that region proposals need is shared in these feature maps.
 The only thing we could do next is project the region proposals selected by Selective Search onto these feature maps (**How to project Region Proposals to feature maps?
-I still do not get it.**).
+Please go to basic_understanding post for ROI pooling.**).
 This operation extremely saves time consumption compared to extract feature maps per proposal per forward (like RCNN does).
 The total speedup of SPPNet is about 100 times compared to RCNN.

 ## Fast RCNN
 {{< figure library="true" src="fast_rcnn2.png" title="Fig 6.
 The pipeline of Fast RCNN in [this blog](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9)." lightbox="true" >}}